 Certificate programs take about a year to complete and offer fundamental training in the installation, repair and maintenance of HVACR systems.
-Students may focus on one area or get a broad education in all aspects of the field.
+Students may focus on one aspect of heating or cooling, such as refrigeration or air conditioning, or get a broad education in all aspects of the field.
 Associate's degree programs, which take two years of study, go into more detail, teaching students such skills as reading electrical diagrams and schematics.
 A bachelor's degree program, which requires four years to complete and includes general education courses, offers business skills in addition to technician training.

 Some states and municipalities require that technicians be licensed, which generally calls for passing an examination.
 Several professional organizations offer certifications, and obtaining these credentials is standard in the field.
 Many schools offer credentialing exam preparation as part of their training programs.

 Certificate Program in Heating, Ventilation, Air Conditioning and Refrigeration Technology

 HVACR certificate programs require applicants to have earned a high school diploma.
 Once admitted, students complete courses and hands-on training that prepare them for entry-level positions.
 Curriculum provides students with a basic understanding of electricity and heating and cooling technology.
 Topics of instruction include:

 - Heating systems

 Associate of Applied Science in Heating, Air Conditioning, Ventilation and Refrigeration Technology